 Sunday, March 8, the University of Arkansas Wind Ensemble will begin a three-day performance and recruitment tour with venues in Arkansas, Oklahoma and Texas.

 Walking into Thomas Paradise’s office in Ozark Hall, the first thing someone could notice is his extensive rock collection.
 The rocks are neatly scattered around his desk, along with his pictures and books of the ancient city of Petra near Wadi Musa, Jordan.
 Paradise, a professor of geosciences and an expert on Petra, has published more than 40 articles, maps and chapters on the subject and visited the site.
 He also taught at the University of Jordan while on a Fulbright Senior Scholar award.

 Fulbright College is comprised of four distinct areas, the fine arts, humanities, social sciences and natural sciences.
 Each issue of the Fulbright Review dedicates a story to some of the year's highlights within a particular area.
-The Fall issue features successes in the social sciences.
+The Winter issue features successes in the humanities.

 The American Dream Initiative, a program designed to help integrate immigrants into the community, is getting its start in Northwest Arkansas.
 The University of Arkansas, Walmart and other organizations have become partners in this effort to help immigrants connect with resources enabling them to integrate into society.